 Of course, my littlest was smitten with this chair and was eager to help me nail in some wooden plugs.

 Then, after we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
-Looks kinda like a spotted cow, doesn’t it?
+However, it looks kinda like a spotted cow, doesn’t it?

-Using my Fan Brush to give it two coats, letting it cure in between.
+I give the chair two coats, letting it cure in between.
 It’s starting to look mighty spiffy now, isn’t it?
 While the paint cures, I reupholstered the seat and made a coordinating pillow. woot!

 My child’s rocking chair is now relieved of its awful nails and upholstery.
 It’s ready to some little one very happy.

 Additionally, the red is the perfect shade for a happy spot to be.
 Plus, you can’t go wrong with ticking stripes, right?
 I LOVE ticking.
 I used blue ticking on the seat, and then made a denim pillow with a star cutout backed with red ticking.

-No more ugly polyester upholstery and whole lot more fun.
+Finally, no more ugly polyester upholstery and whole lot more fun.
 Yay!
-When little people get to have their own spot to sit and read or play, it truly makes them feel special.
+Not only do little people get to have their own spot to sit and read or play, but it also truly makes them feel special.

 I know the feeling because I still have my own rocking chair from when I was a wee child.
-Since we don’t need two rocking chairs, this one is now available in my shop.
-(SOLD)
+Since we don’t need two rocking chairs, this one is now available in my online shop.

 This was totally fun for me to do and hopefully inspires you to see past the worn down look and envision the new.
 In addition, pin and share so others can be inspired too!

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now let’s see what our Furniture Fixer Upper ladies have for you below.